rohanjwaleshan/car_price_prediction/README.md

 ![](images/decision_tree_r_squared.png) ![](images/decision_tree_rmse.png)

 ## Conclusion
 Based on the results for the MLR model and the decision tree model, the decision tree is the better model to use to accurately predict a car's selling price.
-The next steps would be to deploy the decision tree model through a web app using flask.
+The next step would be to deploy the decision tree model through a web app using flask.

 ## Resources
 **Code Related**: